Welcome to the Department of Pesticide Regulation

 (3) Be removed within three days after the end of the restricted entry interval and before any entry prohibited during a restricted entry interval.

-(d) The signs shall be posted so that they are visible at all usual points of entry to the treated area, including each road, footpath, walkway, or aisle that enters the treated field, and each border with any labor camp adjacent to the treated field.
+(d) The signs shall be posted so that they are visible at all usual points of entry to the treated area, including each road, footpath, walkway, or aisle that enters the treated field, and each border with any worker housing area within 100 feet of the treated field.
 If there are no identified usual points of entry to the treated field, signs shall be posted at the corners of the treated field.
-When a treated field is adjacent to an unfenced public right-of-way, such as a road, trail, or path, additional signs shall be posted at each end of the treated field and at intervals not exceeding 600 feet along the treated field=s border with the right-of-way.
+When a treated field is adjacent to an unfenced public right-of-way, such as a road, trail, or path, additional signs shall be posted at each end of the treated field and at intervals not exceeding 600 feet along the treated field's border with the right-of-way.

 (1) An octagon stop sign symbol at least eight inches in diameter containing the word "STOP" in English;